 In that instance, you have three filing statuses to choose from:

 - Married Filing Jointly

-- Married Filing Joint on the Federal tax return & Married Filing Separate on the State return
+- Married Filing Jointly on the Federal tax return & Married Filing Separately on the State return

 Married filing jointly advantages

 Many tax advantages exist for couples who elect to file joint returns.
 In most cases, joint filers have a lower tax liability compared to a couple who files separately.
 They also can take advantage of higher income thresholds for specific deductions and credits.
 That means you can earn more income and still take advantage of those tax breaks.

 Additionally, joint filers qualify for several tax benefits that might not otherwise be available, such as:

 - The Earned Income Tax Credit